patelzil/E-Book-Hub/Documentation/Meeting_Minutes.md

 ### Discussion:
 * Decided who will work on front end and who will work in back-end.
-* As a group, decided on what features to release by the end of sprint 2.
+* Assigning front-end tasks and back-end tasks to the respective groups(Team working with front-end and team working with back-end).

 ### Outcomes:
 * scheduling next meeting to discuss progress on sprint 2.